Sharon Indian School

 Sharon Indian School, also known as Indian View, is a historic school building located at King William, King William County, Virginia.
 The original 1919 Sharon School was a one-room, vernacular frame structure raised on brick piers.
 It was built for members of the Upper Mattaponi tribe, led by Mollie Holmes Adams and her husband, Jasper.
-The original school is thought to have been razed around 1964.
 The extant 1952 Sharon School was designed by architect C.W.
 Huff, Jr., in association with architect Edward F. Sinnott (Richmond, VA).
+The school had two classrooms and offered children a primary and limited secondary education.
+The original school is thought to have been razed around 1964.
+The Sharon Indian School closed in 1965.
 It is a one-story, brick building with Hopper-style windows and assumes a vaguely International Style-inspired appearance.